dantleech/blog/content/posts/2026/05-20-day-22/index.md

 ![Camera/IMG_20260520_164626_565.jpg](202605191841-bam.jpg)
 _Riding up_

-At this point I started to recite the poem "[The Love Song of J. Alfred Prufrock](https://www.poetryfoundation.org/poetrymagazine/poems/44212/the-love-song-of-j-alfred-prufrock)".
+At this point I started to struggle and I recited the poem "[The Love Song of J. Alfred Prufrock](https://www.poetryfoundation.org/poetrymagazine/poems/44212/the-love-song-of-j-alfred-prufrock)".
 It's one of three poems I can remember as anybody that has read my previous tours might know.
 I somewhat expanded my repotoire by reciting the intro to